See Details

 Design Approach

-I also led the creation of a internal design system website, evolving documentation from static PDFs into a live, developer-friendly hub featuring reusable components, mobile-ready patterns, and visual guidelines for complex UI like data visualization, co-developed with a UX specialist.
-This platform became a widely adopted resource across JDA.
+I also led the creation of an internal design system website, transforming documentation from static PDFs into a living, developer-friendly hub.
+This platform became widely adopted and significantly improved internal alignment and implementation consistency.

 Translating UX into UI